mborgerson/fatx/README.md

 Status
 ------
-Currently `fatxfs` provides only read access.
-Write functionality is in the works.
+`fatxfs` provides both read and write access to existing FATX formatted drives.
+It does not have the ability to create or format new drives.

 Platform Support
 ----------------